 - Regulatory constraints make it difficult, but not impossible, to plan proactive engagement

 - Avoiding adverse events reports by not listening to social media conversations is not the answer

 - Successful social media engagement may require changes to the way pharma operates

 Finally, a post-debate vote revealed the extent to which we had convinced PIPA delegates: after all the discussion, just 39 delegates agreed to any extent with the motion – a reduction of 3 – whilst 23 disagreed.
-On the face of it, it appeared we had done more to convince pharmacovigilence colleagues not to support pharma’s role in social media!
+On the face of it, it appeared we had done more to convince pharmacovigilance colleagues not to support pharma’s role in social media!
 But all in all I believe the debate was healthy, timely and relevant and I hope will encourage some of the PIPA delegates to take a proactive approach to working through some of the challenges with colleagues in their businesses.
-I am still reassured that 63% of pharmacovigilence professionals believe pharma’s role in social media will enhance patient care.
+I am still reassured that 63% of pharmacovigilance professionals believe pharma’s role in social media will enhance patient care.